julianofhernandez/CSC173-Interactive/README.md

 Interactive design for CSC 173 with Dr Baynes

 # Requirements
-- [x] Preprocessing
+- [x] Preprocessing DONE
-  - Read the businesses.json file, parse it for all the businesses in Santa Barbara then output to a new JSON file.
+  - Read the businesses.json file, parse it for all the businesses in Santa Barbara then output to a new JSON file. yelp_filtered_to_santa_barbara.json is (3840/150346) = 0.03% of the lines that were in yelp_academic_dataset_business.json

 - [ ] 4 interactives ( include panning, zooming, brushing, details-on-demand (e.g., tooltips), dynamic query filters, and selecting different measures to display.)
   - [ ] Filter by business type (category)